-The supermini segment is one of the toughest ones and the new 208 certainly targeted the higher-end of the sector, equivalent Renault Clios come in around £3,000 cheaper so you’d expect the 208 to excel in every area to make up for the deficit.
+The supermini segment is one of the toughest and the new 208 certainly targeted the higher-end of the sector.
+Equivalent Renault Clios come in around £3,000 cheaper so you’d expect the 208 to excel in every area to make up for the deficit.

 Thankfully, the Peugeot 208 has one of the best interiors in the supermini class, arguably the car’s stand-out feature.
-There’s piano black plastic which looks the part although it might not be the most durable material, there’s plenty of leather and it feels generally well put together.
+There’s piano black plastic which looks the part, although it might not be the most durable material, and the cabin feels well put together.
 Configurable ambient lighting is a nice touch, too.
 Space inside is adequate and the boot is average-sized for the class at 311 litres.

 Best small cars: buying advice

 It’s worth starting your hunt by having a clear idea of your small car needs before you start.
 Consider your likely mileage, number of passengers, boot space requirements, number of required doors and any must-have features or options.